-Obsessions and compulsions can take over your life and leave you feeling helpless.
-This page has some suggestions for things you can do for yourself to manage your OCD and help you feel more in control.
+Obsessions and compulsions can take over your life, and leave you feeling helpless.
+However, there are some things you can try to help manage your OCD and improve your wellbeing.

-- OCD Action offers a range of self help resources and information.
+- OCD-UK offers a range of self-help resources.

 Build your support network

 Many people find it hard to talk about OCD.
 You might worry that people won't understand.
 You might have kept your OCD secret for such a long time that it feels very scary to put some of your experiences into words.
 Strengthening the relationships around you may help you feel less lonely and more able to cope.

 - Talk to someone you trust about your OCD.
 Find a quiet space to talk where you won't be interrupted.
 You could show them this information (especially our page for family and friends) to help them understand.
 Some people find it helpful to write their feelings down and then talk about this together.

 - Spend time with friends and family.
 You might not feel ready to talk openly about your OCD yet.
 But spending more time with friends and family may help you feel more comfortable around them and, in time, more able to share your experiences.

 Sharing the obsessive thoughts made them feel less powerful.

 Making connections with people with similar or shared experiences can be really helpful.
 You could try talking to other people who have OCD to share your feelings, experiences and ideas for looking after yourself.
 For example, you could: